-Overseas Programme
+Overseas Programmes

 At NYP, we want to ensure that you get the most out of your curriculum.
 As such, we have partnered various global educational, healthcare and social service institutions to provide opportunities for you to go overseas on exciting exchange programmes, internships and study trips.